Putin puts nuclear forces on high alert, escalating tensions

 Around the same time as Putin’s nuclear move, Ukrainian President Volodymyr Zelenskyy’s office announced that the two sides would meet at an unspecified location on the Belarusian border.
 The statement did not give a precise time for the meeting.

-Earlier Sunday, Kyiv was eerily quiet after huge explosions lit up the morning sky and authorities reported blasts at one of the airports.
+Earlier Sunday, the Ukrainian capital, Kyiv, was eerily quiet after huge explosions lit up the morning sky and authorities reported blasts at one of the airports.
 Only an occasional car appeared on a deserted main boulevard as a strict 39-hour curfew kept people off the streets.
 Authorities warned that anyone venturing out without a pass would be considered a Russian saboteur.

-Terrified residents hunkered down in homes, underground garages and subway stations in anticipation of a full-scale Russian assault.
-Supplies of food and medicine were running low, Kyiv Mayor Vitali Klitschko said.

-Authorities have been handing out weapons to anyone willing to defend the city, amid warnings of Russian saboteurs disguised as Ukrainian police or journalists.
-Ukraine is also releasing prisoners with military experience who want to fight, and training people to make firebombs.
+The images underscored the determined resistance from Ukrainian forces.
+Ukrainians have volunteered en masse to defend their country, taking guns distributed by authorities and preparing firebombs.

 Pentagon officials said that Russian troops are being slowed by Ukrainian resistance, fuel shortages and other logistical problems, and that Ukraine’s air defense systems, while weakened, are still operating.